-(1) Combined in the table above are (i) for the nine months September 30, 2013, our predecessor's historical results for the three months ended March 31, 2013 and our company's historical results for the six months ended September 30, 2013, and (ii) for the year ended December 31, 2013, our predecessor's historical results for the three months ended March 31, 2013 and our company's historical results for the three months ended March 31, 2013 and our company's historical results for the nine months ended December 31, 2013.
+(1) Combined in the table above for the year ended December 31, 2013 are our predecessor's historical results for the three months ended March 31, 2013 and our company's historical results for the nine months ended

+December 31, 2013.
 For a discussion of our predecessor's and our company's historical results for these periods, see "Management's Discussion and Analysis of Financial Condition and Results of Operations."

-(2) Other property-related revenue represents ancillary income from our self-storage properties, such as tenant insurance-related access fees and commissions and storage supplies.

-(3) While we control our operating partnership, we will not have an ownership interest or share in our operating partnership's profits and losses prior to the completion of this offering.
+- (2) Other property-related revenue represents ancillary income from our self-storage properties, such as tenant insurancerelated access fees and commissions and storage supplies. - (3) While we control our operating partnership, we will not have an ownership interest or share in our operating partnership's profits and losses prior to the completion of this offering.
 As a result, all of our operating partnership's profits and losses for the periods presented were allocated to owners other than us.
-Upon the completion of this offering and the formation transactions, we will hold million OP units out of an aggregate of OP units outstanding.
-In addition, million subordinated performance units and 2.7 million LTIP units outstanding, none of which will be held by us.

-(4) Earnings per share for the nine months ended September 30, 2013 and the year ended December 31, 2013 has been computed by excluding our predecessor's net loss for the three months ended March 31, 2013.
+Upon the completion of this offering and the formation transactions, we will hold 20.0 million OP units out of an aggregate of 41.9 million OP units outstanding.
+In addition, there will be 12.8 million subordinated performance units and 2.7 million LTIP units outstanding, 522,900 of which vest only upon the future contribution of properties by PROs, none of which will be held by us. - (4) Earnings per share for the year ended December 31, 2013 has been computed by excluding our predecessor's net loss for the three months ended March 31, 2013.
 In addition, the weighted average shares outstanding has been computed for the period beginning on April 1, 2013, the date our company commenced its operations.

-(5) The reconciliations of our Non-GAAP Financial Measures are set forth below.
+Refer to unaudited pro forma financial information for further information regarding the calculation of weighted average shares outstandingdiluted for the pro forma year ended December 31, 2014. - (5) The reconciliations of our Non-GAAP Financial Measures are set forth below.